federicotdn/verb/README.md

 **Verb** is a package for Emacs which allows you to organize and send HTTP requests.

 The package introduces a new minor mode, **Verb mode**, which works as an extension to [Org mode](https://orgmode.org/).
 The core idea is to organize specifications for HTTP requests using Org's tree structure.
 Properties defined in the higher levels extend or sometimes override properties defined in the lower levels - this way, it is easy to define many HTTP request specifications without having to repeat common components as URL hosts, authentication headers, ports, etc. Verb tries to combine the usefulness of Org mode with the common functionality provided by other HTTP clients.
+However, very little knowledge of Org mode is needed to use Verb.

 Verb has been tested on Emacs 26 and 27.